“Captain,” the Larned‘s XO stated, “There’s a ship decloaking — bearing 285 mark 5.”

 “Thank you, Leigh out.”

-The fighter promptly exited the Baldwin's shuttlebay and turned toward the Orion's flight path before engaing the cloak.
+The fighter promptly exited Baldwin‘s shuttle bay and turned toward the Orion ship’s flight path before engaging the cloak.

-"My lady," one of the Orion males stated to Malina, "I'm picking up a unusual chronometric disturbance."
+“My lady,” one of the Orion males stated to Malina, “I’m picking up an unusual chronometric disturbance.”

 “We cannot take any chances.
 Fire torpedoes.”
 The Orion ship promptly fired a round of photon torpedoes, revealing a cloaked ship.
 “I have no problems taking out a Romulan Warbird.
 Fire quantum torpedoes on the weapons and warp nacelles.”

 “Unfortunately, the Orions have also taken out our shields and weapons.”